-Biking on the park carriage roads grew enormously in popularity in the 1980s thanks to the advent of the mountain bike.
-Complaints from visitors and residents about crowding and problem behaviors led the park to apply the Visitor Experience Resource Protection (VERP) framework, a carrying capacity planning process.
-Dr. Robert Manning of the University of Vermont conducted survey research on carriage road users from 1994 to 1996 to gather information to support the VERP process and carriage road management decisions.
-Journal articles covering this research are available.
+Biking on the park carriage roads grew enormously in popularity in the 1980's thanks to the advent of the mountain bike.
+Complaints from visitors and residents about crowding and problem behaviors led the park to apply the Visitor Experience Resource Protection (VERP) Framework, a carrying capacity planning process.
+Dr. Robert Manning of University of Vermont conducted social science survey research on carriage road users from 1994-1996 to gather information to support the VERP process and carriage road management decisions.
+Many journal articles from this research are listed below.

 Did You Know?